damivazbien/CodingTaskCommunicraft/README.md

 # Coding task Communicraft

-An small coding challenge to get a better idea of your coding and problem-solving style
+An small coding challenge to get a better idea of my coding and problem-solving style